DecarbNexus/useeio_sectors_disaggregation/README.md

 ### Interactive visual

-- Try the interactive sunburst built from the CSV in this repo: https://open.decarbnexus.com/
+- Try the [interactive sunburst](https://decarbnexus.github.io/useeio_sectors_disaggregation/) built from the CSV in this repo.
 - It lets you pick a commodity and explores Economic tiers (1/2/3+) → Scopes (1/2) → Sectors as a sunburst using Relative_Contribution values.

 ### Data tables